-Wound-healing complications
+Wound healing complications

-Wound separation: This is one of the more common complications after surgery.
-Wound separation happens where we have stitched two areas of skin together, but the skin edges pull apart after surgery.
+Wound separation: A common complication, wound separation happens where we have stitched two areas of skin together, but the skin edges pull apart after surgery.
 This typically heals on its own if you keep the site clean and dry.
 If you have wound separation, we will ask you to change your dressing with roll fluff gauze every time you use the bathroom or take a shower.

 Granulation tissue: This is an area of bright red or pink tissue around an incision where healing wasn't complete.
-It can sometimes show up as painless bleeding or spotting.
-This is quite common.
+It can sometimes show up as painless bleeding and is common.
 We can treat this easily in the office at your follow-up appointment.